iamcal/flamework-sizelimit/README.md

     include('lib_sizelimit.php');

-That's it - it will just do it's thing, logging a notice about memory usage at the end of each run.
+That's it - it will just do its thing, logging a notice about memory usage at the end of each run.
 It will log a second notice if the child is going to be terminated.